substack/wsnc/readme.markdown

   Connect to a websocket URL, reading from stdin and writing to stdout.

-wsnc -l PORT
+wsnc -l PORT [-s]

   Listen on PORT for incoming websocket connections.
+If -s is specified, the server will listen for incoming secure websocket connections.
   The first connection will read from stdin and write to stdout.

 EXAMPLE

     wsnc ws://wizard.institute/spells
+    wsnc wss://wizard.institute/spells
     wsnc -l 5000
+    wsnc -l 443 -s

 ```